Environmental Science (Biophysical Track)

 - US Fish and Wildlife Service

-Full-time faculty within the Environmental Science degree program offer you a wide range of expertise through their educational and professional backgrounds.
-Graduate degrees were earned at diverse institutions such as Utah State University, SUNY College of Environmental Science and Forestry, Lehigh University, and SUNY Brockport.
-Complementing the decades of experience teaching at the college level, the faculty members of this program have lived and worked from Maine to Hawaii within the conservation field.
+Our Environmental Science faculty have a wide range of expertise regarding their educational and professional backgrounds.
+Faculty earned graduate degrees from institutions such as Lehigh University, SUNY Brockport, SUNY College of Environmental Science and Forestry, and Utah State University.
+Complementing decades of experience teaching at the college level, our faculty have lived everywhere from Maine to Hawaii while working in the conservation field.

 Our two field stations provide exceptional outdoor learning experiences for students.

 The Muller Field Station (near Honeoye Lake) hosts laboratory experiences, community outreach, and local research projects.

 The East Hill Campus (near Naples) is an outdoor facility for camping, hiking, wildlife, and nature classes.